Zapotec script: San Jose Mogote Monument 3 ("Danzante")

-Zapotec Writing at Monte Albán
+At Monte Albán

-Period I (500-200 BCE)
+Period I (500–200 BCE)

 With the emergence of Monte Albán as the area's main city by 500 BCE, monuments with similar danzantes figures were erected at the site.
 Dating to the earliest period of occupation at the site, these monuments may depict leaders of competing centers and villages captured by Monte Albán, some identified by name.
 Over 300 “Danzantes” stones have been recorded to date, and some of the better preserved ones can be viewed at the site's museum.

-Period II (200 BCE - 250 CE)
+Period II (200 BCE – 250 CE)

 A different type of carved stones is found on Monte Albán Building J in the center of the Main Plaza.
 Inserted within the building walls are over 40 large carved slabs dating to Monte Albán II and depicting place-names, occasionally accompanied by additional writing and in many cases characterized by upside-down heads.
 Alfonso Caso was the first to identify these stones as "conquest slabs", likely listing places the Monte Albán elites claimed to have conquered and/or controlled.
 Some of the places listed on Building J slabs have been tentatively identified, and in one case (the Cañada de Cuicatlán region in northern Oaxaca) Zapotec conquest has been confirmed through archaeological survey and excavations.
 However, more recently, the tentative identifications have been contested.

-Apparently, the writing system of Monte Albán began to decline in its usage by the end of period II (Whittaker 1992, p.
-6).
+Apparently, the writing system of Monte Albán began to decline in its usage by the end of period II.

-Periods IIIA and IIIB (250 - 700 CE)
+Periods IIIA and IIIB (250–700 CE)

-During the Early Classic (period IIIA, 250-450 CE), writing at Monte Albán became largely limited to calendrical sequences, proper names and toponyms, whereas iconography seems to be used for other purposes (Whittaker 1992, p.
-6).
+During the Early Classic (period IIIA, 250-450 CE), writing at Monte Albán became largely limited to calendrical sequences, proper names and toponyms, whereas iconography seems to be used for other purposes.
 This tendency continued and ultimately lead to the abandonment of the system: